-Today is the 100th running of the Indy 500, so I thought I would do a simple analysis of the track, hopefully it will make watching the race more enjoyable.
+Coming up is the 102nd running of the Indy 500, so I thought I would do a simple analysis of the track; hopefully it will make watching the race more enjoyable.
 My guess is that Vehicle Dynamics Institute graduates and ISDA certified drivers will be familiar with the numbers.

 The Indy track is 2.5 miles in length.
 The track consists of:

-- two short, that are 660 feet long
+two short straights that are 660 feet long

-Looking at those numbers, an Indy driver will spend 40% of their time in a corner.
+Looking at those numbers, an Indy driver will spend 40% of their time in a turn.

-In 2015 the fastest lap was 226.7 MPH, but we will lower than number to a boring 220 MPH, which is 323.4 feet in a second, more than the length of a football field in a second.
+In 2017 the average speed of the winner (Takuma Sato) was about 226 MPH, but we will lower that number to a boring 220 MPH, which is 323.4 feet in a second, more than the length of a football field in a second.
 Blinking your eyes takes .2 seconds, the vehicle will travel 64.6 feet in a blink of an eye.

 At 220 MPH it would take the vehicle 10.2 seconds to go the length of the long straight, and 2.04 seconds to travel the short straight, and 4.1 seconds in each corner.